msgis/fiware-gis-quickstart/README.md

 In addition to the entity types above, there is a special type called `NgsiProxyConfig`.
 This type is used to store the ngsiproxy configuration, so a client can find the matching EventSource url for an entity type if needed.

+To reset the data/entities the monog-db data volume can be removed by running

+    cd fiware-gis-quickstart
+    docker compose rm
+    docker volume rm fiware-gis-quickstart_mongo-db-data

 # Contribution